 - The Bomber Restaurant and Catering in Milwaukie highlights how to divert food waste from the landfill while saving money and improving company culture.
 Listen to the Boiled Down podcast: Food Waste Stops With Me.

 - Embassy Suites by Hilton Portland Washington Square engages employees and guests to prevent food waste.
+Watch the video.

 - Old Spaghetti Factory in Tigard developed a sustainable compost program.
 Learn how.